craterdog/java-security-framework/README.md

 ### A Simple to Use Java Security Framework
-The Java security APIs define a very powerful framework for implementing common security related tasks like key generation, signing and verifying documents, and encrypting and decrypting data.
+The Java security APIs define a very powerful framework for implementing common security related tasks like key generation, and encrypting and decrypting data.
 As with all low level frameworks, it provides a great deal of flexibility in choosing the algorithms and key sizes to be used for these tasks.
 However, this flexibility can cause a significant amount of confusion for anyone who is not a security expert.

 The _Crater Dog Technologies_™ Java Security Framework makes sensible choices for these algorithms based on the latest research around potential vulnerabilities.
 It provides a high level framework that is easy